Major Degree Options

 - A cumulative 2.00 GPA is required

 - The student is responsible for meeting requirements, registering on time and reading their ISU student email.

-The Psychology Learning Community provides an environment where new year psychology majors can make connections with each other and with department faculty.
+The Psychology Learning Community provides an environment where psychology majors can make connections with each other and with department faculty.
 Learning community students experience the benefits of a small college environment while enjoying the excitement and advantages of attending a major university.
 The Psychology Freshman Learning Community offers a year long learning community experience for first year psychology majors.
 The Psychology Transfer Learning Community is a semester-long experience for incoming transfer students with a psychology major.

 Health Coach Certificate